henry2004y/Vlasiator.jl/docs/src/index.md

 - Monitoring Vlasiator run log files.

 !!! warning
     This package mostly aims at supporting Vlasiator 5.0+.
-Older versions of Vlasiator has different naming standard for outputs, and is not guaranteed to work.
-[This analysator wiki page](https://github.com/fmihpc/analysator/wiki/Supported-variables-and-data-reducers) describes the old and new naming standards in detail.
+Older versions of Vlasiator has different naming standards for outputs, and is not guaranteed to work.
+The full naming standards are described in [the analysator wiki page](https://github.com/fmihpc/analysator/wiki/Supported-variables-and-data-reducers).

 ## What is Vlasiator